X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 Generate the phonemes for the given SoundWave and sentence.
 Can be used in editor or at runtime.

 > [!IMPORTANT]
-> If you use the node at runtime on a packaged game with `USoundWave` assets, please make sur that the SoundWave asset have a Loading Behaviour Override set to `Force Inline`, otherwise Geppetto won't be able to get the audio data from the SoundWave.
+> If you use the node at runtime in a packaged game with `USoundWave` assets, please make sure that the SoundWave asset has a Loading Behaviour Override set to `Force Inline`, otherwise Geppetto won't be able to get the audio data from the SoundWave.
 In editor, or for runtime generated SoundWave such as `UProceduralSoundWave` this is not required.
 >
 >  ![](./images/GeppettoBlueprintLibrary_image_6.png)